Inspirational Paintings from the Vijayanagara Period

 Here is the story in brief:

-When Tarakasura’s sons realized that they were invincible, they start tormenting the devas and rishis.
+When Tarakasura’s sons realize that they are invincible, they start tormenting the devas (demigods) and rishis (sages).
 The gods, including Vishnu and Brahma, urge Shiva to destroy the evil cities.
 Shiva agrees and makes plans to teach Tarakasura’s sons a lesson.

 Vishwakarma, the god of architecture and crafts, constructs a chariot with Prithvi (Earth) as its body and Surya (Sun) and Chandra (Moon) as its wheels.
 He creates a bow from Mount Meru with Vasuki as its string.
 Brahma volunteers to become the charioteer, and Vishnu the arrow.
-Once the chariot is ready, Shiva waits for the precise moment for the three cities to converge and then fires the arrow to destroy them.
+Once the chariot is ready, Shiva waits for the precise moment for the three cities to align into a straight line and shoots an arrow that pierces through the aerial cities and destroys them.

 Shiva wipes the ashes from the destroyed cities on his forehead horizontally with his three fingers, and these three lines remain permanently on his forehead from then on.
 Based on this legend, Shiva’s devotees apply the three horizontal ash lines daily on their foreheads.